 We have benefited from long-term income tax holiday arrangements in both India and Sri Lanka.
-One of our Indian subsidiaries is an export-oriented company that is entitled to claim a tax exemption for a period of ten years for each STP it operates.
-Our STP holiday for Hyderabad and Chennai, India was completely phased out by March 31, 2010 and March 31, 2011 respectively.
-Subsequent to that date, any profits generated in expired STPs will be fully taxable at the Indian statutory rate, which is currently 33.99%.
-Although we believe we have complied with and are eligible for the STP holiday, it is possible that upon examination the government of India may deem us ineligible for the STP holidays or make adjustments to the profit level in previous tax years.
-We have located new development centers in areas designated as Special Economic Zones ("SEZ") to secure additional tax exemptions for these operations for a period of ten years, which could extend to 15 years if we meet certain reinvestment requirements.
+We have located new development centers in areas designated as Special Economic Zones ("SEZ") to secure tax exemptions for these operations for a period of ten years, which could extend to 15 years if we meet certain reinvestment requirements.
 During the fiscal year ending March 31, 2013, we elected the tax holiday for our SEZ Co-developer located in Hyderabad, India for a period of 10 years.
-Our Sri Lanka subsidiary has been granted an income tax holiday by the Sri Lanka Board of Investment ("BOI") which expires on March 31, 2019.
-The tax holiday is contingent upon a certain level of job creation by us during a given timetable.
+Our India profits ineligible for SEZ benefits are subject to corporate income tax at the current rate of 33.99%.
+Our Sri Lanka subsidiary has been granted an income tax holiday is contingent upon a certain level of job creation by us during a given timetable.
 Although we believe we have met the job creation requirements, if the BOI concludes otherwise, this would jeopardize the maximum benefits from this holiday arrangement.
 Primarily as a result of these tax holiday arrangements, our worldwide profit has been subject to a relatively low effective tax rate, and the loss of any of these arrangements would increase our overall effective tax rate and reduce our net income.